Climate change is a critical global challenge.

-Access to ore is getting more difficult in mature operations – where deposits are deeper in the ground and ore grades are declining – requiring more trucks and longer hauling distances for mining vehicles.
-A step-change is needed in the way we design, build and operate mines to reduce waste, minimise carbon emmissions and improve worker safety.
+Access to ore is more difficult in mature operations – where deposits are deeper in the ground and grades are declining – requiring more trucks and longer hauling distances for mining vehicles.
+New solutions are needed to meet mining operational needs, while simultaneously reducing greenhouse gas (GHG) emissions.